The Anglican Diocese of Newcastle

 The Most Revd and Rt Hon John Sentamu

-The Bishop appoints to his parishes, priests to share with him the work in that place.
+The Bishop appoints to her parishes, priests to share with her the work in that place.

 The Vicar of both parishes: